funatsufumiya/tcxJuliaCxxWrap/README.md

 After cmake build, `libJlTrussC.dll` / `libJlTrussc.so` / `libJlTrussC.dylib` will be generated in the folder (you can search by `fd` command etc, such as `fd -uu .dll$` or `fd -uu .so$` in your folder.)

-Please see https://github.com/funatsufumiya/CxxWrapTest.jl in detail.
+More information about `JlCxx` build, please see https://github.com/funatsufumiya/CxxWrapTest.jl or https://github.com/JuliaInterop/CxxWrap.jl in detail.

 > [!NOTE]
 > **TODO**: Write detailed build instructions here